The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki RegexSB.md

-> [!WARNING]
-            This function may return Boolean false, but may also return a non-Boolean value which evaluates to false.
-Please read the section on Booleans for more information.
-Use the === operator for testing the return value of this function.

 ### ### Perform a regular expression match

 _Searches subject for a match to the regular expression given in a pattern._